Money in the Bank (2015): Aftermath

 After retaining the WWE World Heavyweight Championship, Seth Rollins celebrated on the following episode of Raw by renaming it "Monday Night Rollins", before being interrupted and attacked by Dean Ambrose, forcing Rollins to retreat.
 Ambrose then sat on a steel chair in the ring waiting for Rollins to return, but instead ended up facing Sheamus, whom he defeated thanks to a distraction by Randy Orton.
 Orton attacked Sheamus after the match, leading to a feud between the two, which headed into both Battleground and SummerSlam.
 Later that night, Triple H revealed that Seth Rollins' next challenger for the WWE World Heavyweight Championship at Battleground would be Brock Lesnar, who returned from his suspension and his rematch clause for the title was accepted by The Authority doing it on Rollins' behalf.

 After feeling humiliated following his loss to John Cena, Kevin Owens challenged Cena to a match for the WWE United States Championship at Battleground, which Cena accepted on the June 22 episode of Raw.

 Also on Raw, The Bella Twins (Nikki Bella and Brie Bella) defeated Paige in a 2-on-1 handicap match.

 After the WWE Intercontinental Championship match that had ended on a disqualification, a triple threat match between Ryback, Big Show, and The Miz for the Intercontinental championship was scheduled for Battleground.
 However, Ryback had suffered a Staph Infection on his right knee, which caused the match to be cancelled.
 Ryback would later recover and the match was rescheduled for SummerSlam.

 Sheamus twice tried to cash-in his Money in the Bank contract on Seth Rollins for a WWE World Heavyweight Championship match but his attempts were denied, first by Randy Orton as payback for costing him a title match by disqualification against Rollins on August 10 episode of Raw and the second by Kane after Rollins retained his title at Night of Champions.
 However, Rollins vacated the title on November 4, after suffering multiple knee injuries at a live event in Dublin, Ireland.
 Sheamus would eventually cash-in his contract on Roman Reigns after the latter won the vacant WWE World Heavyweight Championship at Survivor Series and pinned him to win the title.

+This was the last Money in the Bank event to feature the Divas Championship as it was retired and replaced by a new WWE Women's Championship during the WrestleMania 32 pre-show in April 2016.